 Pay element Policy on recruitment Maximum Salary Based on: the size and nature of the responsibilities of the proposed role; current market pay levels for comparable roles; the candidate's experience; implications for total remuneration; internal relativities; and the candidate's current salary.
 Pension Option to join the defined contribution scheme available to the wider workforce.
 If the executive Director is ineligible to join the standard defined contribution scheme, the company may grant a cash allowance of equivalent value.
 In line with Policy limits.
-Benefits As described in the Policy table and may include, but are not limited to, car, medical insurance, and relocation expenses and/or allowances.
-Sharesave New appointees will be eligible to participate on identical terms to all other UK employees.
-Up to HMRC limits.
-Annual bonus As described in the Policy table and typically pro-rated for the proportion of the year served; performance measures may include strategic and operational objectives tailored to the individual in the financial year of joining.
-Up to 150% of salary.
-LTIP New appointees may be granted awards under the LTIP on similar terms to other executives.
+Benefits insurance, and relocation expenses and/or allowances.
+Sharesave naresave New appointees will be eligible to participate on identical terms to all other UK employees.
+Annual bonus LTIP New appointees may be granted awards under the LTIP on similar terms to other executives.
 Up to 250% of salary.
-Other The Remuneration Committee may make an award under a different structure under the relevant Listing Rule to replace incentive arrangements forfeited on leaving a previous employer.
-Any such award would have a fair value no higher than that of the awards forfeited, taking into account relevant factors including performance conditions, the likelihood of those conditions being met and the proportion of the vesting period remaining.
-Details of any such award will be disclosed in the first Annual Report on Remuneration following its grant. -
+Other